-The wallet shown in the pictures was my grandfather's.
-I found it with his things much later with other things dated 1939.
+The wallet shown in the picture was my grandfather's.
+I found it with his things dated 1939.

 The markings show that it would accommodate at least one £5 note.
 For several decades after 1939, men's wallets would have had similar slots, with slots like these for pound notes and 10 shilling notes.